 As discussed above, the Compensation Committee believes that long-term incentive compensation is essential to retaining and motivating executives.
 The Compensation Committee further believes that providing our executives with long-term incentives will encourage them to operate the Company's business with a view toward building long-term stockholder value.
-Based on these considerations and consistent with prior years, the Compensation Committee determined that for fiscal 2021, an equity award combination consisting of 50% in granted value of restricted stock, which vests ratably over a three-year period, and 50% in granted value of a three-year period, would best serve the goals that the Compensation Committee sought to achieve.
+Based on these considerations and consistent with prior years, the Compensation Committee determined that for fiscal 2021, an equity award combination consisting of 50% in granted value of restricted stock, which vests ratably over a three-year period, and 50% in granted value of performance shares, which cliff vest at the end of a three-year period, would best serve the goals that the Compensation Committee sought to achieve.